exasol/script-languages-release/flavors/README.md

   - Available languages: Java 11, Python 2.7, Python 3.6 and R 3.4
   - [Here](standard-EXASOL-6.1.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

-- standard-EXASOL-6.0.0
-  - Base Image: ubuntu:16.04
-  - Compatible Exasol Versions: 7.0.0, 6.2.\*, 6.1.\*, 6.0.\*
-  - Available languages: Java 9, Python 2.7, Python 3.6 and R 3.2
-  - [Here](standard-EXASOL-6.0.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ### Python3-ds flavors

 The python3-ds-EXASOL flavors are focused on data-science use cases with Python3 and provide more machine learning and data science packages than the standard-EXASOL flavor.